keni1/RESTfulAPI/README.md

 We could abstract caching by wrapping the in-memory cache class in an application-specific cache class.
 This would allow us to separate the specific cache implementation from the service (and from the rest of the app if it was to scale).

+Also a data layer or repository could have been added, as a third tier, to further segregate responsibilites and move the API data sourcing away from the service.
+However, due to the scale of the exercise and the general guidelines given of a two-hour implementation, this data access/repository could be added later on, if needed.

 At first glance the Firebase .NET SDK doesn’t support real-time listeners (no tick on real-time for C# column in https://firebase.google.com/docs/admin/setup) so it might not be possible to use it to get notified of changes to the best stories Ids API or changes to story objects themselves.

+B. How To Run
+Created with VS2022, ideally run on same environment by downloading, opening and running the solution locally.
+Then execute the only end-point method call from the Swagger page, for example.
+The same could be done from Postman or similar.